highmobility/hmkit-python-workspace/README.md

 ### How do I test? ###

-Build outputs can be tested from inside hmkit-python(submodule).
+Build outputs can be tested from the submodule hmkit-python.
 Refer README in [Hmkit Python SDK](https://github.com/highmobility/hmkit-python/) for more details.